Wild Woman Gathering

 This gathering is for you.

-For every woman who feels the call of the wild — that quiet whisper from deep within that says, “Awaken.
-Come home to yourself.
-Live the life that is truly yours.”
+For the woman who feels the quiet call of the wild within her — the whisper that says, Awaken.
+Come home.
+Live what is true.

 This weekend is for you if you are longing to remember who you were before the world told you who to be.